-The largest affair of the week was the dancing party given on Tuesday night by Mr. and Mrs. W. E. Lake a their new home on east South Temple street.
-The rooms were beautifully decorated with different colors and dowers and the Hawailan Troubadours furnished delightful music throughout the evening.
-An unique and pleasant feature was a masque supper.
+The largest affair of the week was the dancing party given on Tuesday night by Mr. and Mrs. W. E. Lake at their new home on east South Temple street.
+The rooms were beautifully decorated with different colors and dowers and the Hawalian Troubadours turnished delightful music throughout the evening.
+An unique and pleasant teature was a masque supper.
 About 150 were present.